boothscript/dashRoo/README.md

 Run npm i / npm start to try out 👍

+## Objectives

+✔️ To really get to grips with React </br >
+✔️ Build an outstanding portfolio piece <br />
+✔️ Create a bespoke tool to meet my productivty and journaling needs <br />

 ## Progress So Far...

-✔️ Morning Journal Form</br >
+#### Morning Journal Form

+This is a 3 step form that runs when a user vists for the first time each day.
+Once complete, it redirects the user to the dashboard.

-✔️ Dashboard Pomodoro Timer<br />
+#### Dashboard Pomodoro Timer

+My first of many dashboard "widgets".
+This timer times sessions and breaks and visualises completed sessions in a "stack".
+User can define projects with the project dropdown.

+#### Local Storage

+Data is persisted in localstorage for now as I work on the front end of the project.

-React Noob!
-Code reviews and advice extreamly welcome
+**React Noob!
+Code reviews and advice extreamly welcome**
 <br /><br /><br />

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).